shipt/plinko/README.md

 }

 func MetricsRecording(action StateAction, payload Payload, transitionInfo TransitionInfo) {
-	// this can be a simple function that pulls apart the details and metrics.RecordStateMovement(action, payload, transitionInfo) }
+	// this can be a simple function that pulls apart the details and sends them to
+	// things like graphite, influx or any timeseries metrics database for graphing and alerting. metrics.RecordStateMovement(action, payload, transitionInfo) }

 ```

 ## State Machine documentation